jlobatop/GA-CFD-MO/README.rst

 - Modify the fitness script

 There are four working cases in the repository with all required files to complete the optimization.
-These may serve also as further reference.
+These may serve as further reference.

 cavity-mesh
 ============